avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Glossary of Key Terms
 ---------------------

-* 7PET: the name of the current pandemic lineage of *Vibrio cholerae*.
+* **7PET**: the name of the current pandemic lineage of *Vibrio cholerae*.
 7PET is the lineage of *V. cholerae* that has been responsible for all major outbreaks and epidemics of cholera since the 1960s.
 '7PET' is short for 'Seventh Pandemic El Tor' because 7PET has caused the 7th historically recorded cholera pandemic, and isolates of the 7PET lineage have the El Tor biotype (a laboratory phenotype).
+* Biotype: a subgroup of *V. cholerae* bacteria that display a particular phenotype upon a certain set of biochemical laboratory tests.
+The biotype phenotype has been used historically to predict whether isolates of the *V. cholerae* causing a particular outbreak belong to the epidemic-causing 7PET lineage.
 * Cholera: a disease characterised by acute watery diarrhoea, which is caused by ingestion of *Vibrio cholerae*.
 * Cholera case: a patient diagnosed with cholera using standard criteria; see the `WHO 2023`_ guidance and definitions for what they consider 'a suspected cholera case' and 'a confirmed cholera case'.
 * Cholera toxin (Ctx, CTX, or CT): the most important virulence factor of *Vibrio cholerae*; cholera toxin triggers acute watery diarrhoea.